 The stall highlighted the work of WLT and its important wildlife conservation projects.
 Kelly was also able to tell visitors how donations from Paradise Wildlife Park have been used by WLT to further overseas conservation.

 Two charities with links to the wildlife park - Friends of Paradise Wildlife Park and Wildlife Heritage Foundation - both donate generously to WLT and BIAZA projects.

 Staff at the wildlife park are also enthusiastic fundraisers for WLT and in 2013 a group of them, known as Team Tapir, challenged themselves to make a terrifying bungee jump in the name of tapirs.
 They raised more than £2,500 for the conservation of tapir habitat in Ecuador.

-British and Irish Association of Zoos and Aquaria (BIAZA) is the professional body representing the best zoos and aquariums in Britain and Ireland.
+BIAZA is the professional body representing the best zoos and aquariums in Britain and Ireland.
 BIAZA has more than 100 zoo and aquarium members who pride themselves on their excellent animal welfare, education and conservation work.
 BIAZA leads and supports its members and helps promote the work of good zoos and aquariums.